gr-grey/quartz/content/02-daily-rambling/The world is binary.md

 I think the ultimate *them*, might be death, or the killing force going against all DNA/ RNA based living organisms.
 It's all of us, all living things, against entropy.

-If it seems odd to equivalent entropy to death, maybe consider the "information theory of aging" brought up by [[David Sinclair]] in his book *Lifespan: why we age and why we don't have to*, in which he contributes aging to the loss of epigenetic information over noise - without the correct epigenetic information, cells start to lose their identity, a brain cell starts to act like partially skin cell, and that's leads to all sorts of malfunction and the body falling apart, and we call it aging.
+If it seems odd to equivalent entropy to death, maybe consider the "information theory of aging" brought up by [[David Sinclair]] in his book *Lifespan: why we age and why we don't have to*, in which he contributes aging to the loss of epigenetic information over noise - without the correct epigenetic information, cells start to lose their identity, a brain cell starts to act like partially skin cell, and that leads to all sorts of malfunctions and the body falling apart, and we call it aging.

 In a way, the purpose of DNA seems to be to reduce entropy - to construct order from chaos, and construct more order by replicating itself (order) as much as it can.